Our Mission Statement is ‘Let your words teach and your actions speak.’

 All subjects with the exception of Literacy and Maths are planned on a two-year rolling programme to ensure full curriculum coverage by all children who progress through the school.
 This is to accommodate our 1.5 form entry structure, where 45 pupils are in each year group.

-Progress and attainment information is used to inform planning and produce curriculum drivers bespoke for each year group and class to further hone the curriculum – these can be to address a weakness in a specific academic area such as writing but also to promote certain skills such as independence or collaboration if identified.
+Progress and attainment information is used to measure impact and inform planning and produce curriculum drivers bespoke for each year group and class to further hone the curriculum – these can be to address a weakness in a specific academic area such as writing but also to promote certain skills such as independence or collaboration if identified.
+This ensures that equalities objectives and provision for SEND pupils is at the forefront of provision.

 Progress and attainment are tracked at set points each year but also throughout each lesson in order to inform subsequent teaching.
 Each written piece is marked and followed up with a support task to strengthen, deepen or challenge understanding.